Skip to main navigation Skip to main content Skip to page footer

 Since its foundation in 2005, HyCentA has been carrying out joint projects with leading companies and scientific partners on the production, distribution, storage and application of renewable hydrogen - thus covering the entire value chain.
 HyCentA operates one of the most modern hydrogen test centres in Europe with laboratories, test benches and hydrogen refuelling facilities.
 In addition to research and development, extensive know-how in the field of safety, testing, approval, certification and legal frameworks of hydrogen technologies was raised by a large number of successfully implemented projects from the FFG programmes and programmes of the Climate Fund and was transferred to a funded K1 centre in 2023.

-The COMET centre is funded within the framework of COMET - Competence Centres for Excellent Technologies - by BMK, BMAW and the co-financing federal states of Styria, Upper Austria, Tyrol and Vienna.
+The COMET centre is funded within the framework of COMET - Competence Centres for Excellent Technologies - by BMIMI, BMWET and the co-financing federal states of Styria, Upper Austria, Tyrol and Vienna.

 The COMET programme is managed by the FFG.